ParlayANN: Scalable and Deterministic Parallel Graph-Based Approximate Nearest Neighbor Search Algorithms

-To adapt the in-memory version of DiskANN for machines with hundreds of cores, we implemented a parallel batch build as shown in Algorithm~\ref{algo: batchBuild}.
-A crucial ingredient for DiskANN's parallelization is a parallel semisort~\cite{gu2015top,dong2023high}.
-Semisort enables an unsorted list of edges---i.e., the back-edges added to the graph in Lines \ref{line:build:for1:start}--\ref{line:build:for1:end} of Algorithm~\ref{algo: insert}---to be grouped by the vertex whose out-neighbors they are joining, as shown in Lines 7--11. \paragraph{\textbf{HNSW}} The hierarchical navigable small world (HNSW) algorithm~\cite{malkov2020hnsw} builds a hierarchical structure also in an incrementall manner, where each layer is a navigable small world (NSW) graph~\cite{ponomarenko2011approximate}.
-In a NSW graph, nodes tend to be connected to their near neighbors in the point set.
-Although most nodes are not directly connected, the navigable property allows a search to reach any node in a small number of hops.
+The hierarchical navigable small world (\hnsw{}) algorithm~\cite{malkov2020hnsw} is an incremental algorithm that constructs a hierarchical structure (intuitively the structure is similar to a skip list); each layer of the hierarchy is a navigable small world (NSW) graph~\cite{ponomarenko2011approximate}.
+In a NSW graph, nodes tend to be connected to their near neighbors, while ensuring that the overall graph is {\em navigable}, i.e., a search can reach any node in a small number of hops.

-HNSW builds multiple layers of NSW graphs so that the nodes in an upper layer always appear in the lower layers.
-Each node corresponds to an input point.
-The number of nodes in each layer increases geometrically from top to bottom, and the bottom layer contains all the input points (conceptually this approach is similar to a skip list).
-Insertion an NSW graph is as described in Algorithm~\ref{algo: insert}.
-The HNSW \texttt{prune()} is similar to the DiskANN pruning algorithm in that it prunes out long edges of triangles, but it combines this idea with additional heuristics.
+\hnsw{} builds multiple layers of NSW graphs so that the lower layers are supersets of the upper layers.
+The number of vertices in each layer increases geometrically from top to bottom, and the bottom layer contains all the input points (conceptually this is similar to a skip list).
+Insertion in an NSW graph is also similar to ~\cref{algo: insert}.
+The \texttt{prune} scheme in \hnsw{} is similar to \diskann{} in that it prunes out long edges of triangles, but also includes some additional heuristics.

-During the search, HNSW traverses through all the layers to quickly approach the target point.
-It starts at the top layer, looks for the single nearest neighbor $p$ of the query point using Algorithm~\ref{algo: greedySearch} with a beam size of 1, and shifts down to the next layer at $p$ to repeat the procedure until reaches the second-to-last layer.
-Then, taking the current result as the entry point, it starts Algorithm~\ref{algo: greedySearch} for $k$-nearest neighbors at the bottom layer.
+For search, \hnsw{} traverses through the layers one at a time.
+It starts at the top layer, looks for the $1$-nearest neighbor $p$ of the query point using \cref{algo: greedySearch} with beam size 1, and shifts down to the next layer at $p$ to repeat the procedure until reaches the last layer.
+Then, taking the current result as the entry point, it runs \cref{algo: greedySearch} to obtain the $k$-nearest neighbors at the bottom layer.